-- broaden opportunities to recruit the right people from a diverse pool of talented individuals; - create an inclusive workplace culture that embraces diversity and promotes creativity and innovation; and - better represent the diversity of the Company's stakeholders.
+- recruit the right people from a diverse pool of talented individuals; - create an inclusive workplace culture that embraces diversity and promotes creativity and innovation; and - better represent the diversity of the Company's stakeholders.

-The representation of women within the Company as at 30 June 2022 is shown in Table A.
+The representation of women within the Company as at 30 June 2023 is shown in Table A.